-The President Appeal Board has ten (10) business days to grant or deny a petition for appeal.
-The President's Appeal Board's decision to grant the petition for appeal shall be based on reasonable justification, which may include, but is not limited to:
+The Appeal Board has ten (10) business days to grant or deny a petition for appeal.
+The Appeal Board's decision to grant the petition for appeal shall be based on reasonable justification, which may include, but is not limited to:

-- Lack of fairness and/or due process during the C complaint-filing and investigative process - The availability of new evidence that was not available during the Affirmative Action Officer's investigation
+- i.
+Lack of fairness and/or due process during the complaint-filing and investigative process. - ii.
+The availability of new evidence that was not available during the Affirmative Action Officer's investigation.

-If the President Appeal Board denies the petition for appeal, he/she shall notify both parties both parties will be notified of this determination.
+If the Appeal Board denies the petition for appeal, both parties will be notified of this determination.